aegiacometti/netor/docs/use_cases.rst

 you can perform all of the following basics out of the box procedures, they will see you as a hero!

-You could even redirect the logging of several network devices to your PC while you are working in order to see them with a syslog server on your PC, or only with the SaltStack event-bus, and after the jobs is done, revert the syslog change in seconds.
+You could even redirect the logging of several network devices to your PC while you are working in order to see them with a syslog server on your PC, or only with the Salt event-bus, and after the jobs is done, revert the syslog change in seconds.

 All this examples are running against a GNS3 virtual lab in my PC, you can do the same with the VM or installing it